vadim-vic/Foundation-ts/readme.md

 2. JAX is welcome if it delivers faster results.

 ## The basic idea to start with
-The paradox of time series forecasting is that a simple model (like Singular Spectrum Analysis) delivers the same or better accuracy of forecasting as a complex LSTM model.
+The paradox of time series forecasting is that a simple model (like Singular Spectrum Analysis, call it a local model) delivers the same or better accuracy of forecasting as a complex LSTM model.
 So the foundation model finds the optimal pair (data, local model) acting as a mixture of experts.

 ## List of candidate models to compare
 1. [WaveNet](https://github.com/golbin/WaveNet) – there are various code sources